Bullying of students in higher education

 In a higher education environment bullying and similar behaviors may include hazing, harassment or stalking.

 18.5% of college undergraduates have reported being bullied once or twice, while 22% report being the victim of cyberbullying.
 All students, regardless of race, weight, gender, ethnicity, etc., can be targeted as victims of bullying.

 Two research articles have examined bullying at the post-secondary level in great detail.
 These articles both appeared in the journal Adolescence in 2004 and 2006.

 It is estimated that 100,000 students drop out of college each year due to bullying.

-Bullying in academia

-Bullying of scholars and staff in academia, especially institutions of higher education such as colleges and universities has been known to exist, although has not received as much attention from researchers as bullying in some other contexts.

 Hazing

 Hazing is the practice of rituals and other activities involving harassment, abuse or humiliation as a way of initiating a person into a group.
 Hazing is seen in many different types of social groups, including gangs, sports teams, schools, military units, fraternities and sororities.
 Hazing is often prohibited by law and may comprise either physical or psychological abuse.
-It may also include nudity or sexually-oriented offenses.
+It may also include nudity or sexually oriented offenses.

 More than half of hazing incidents on college campuses result in pictures publicly posted on the Internet.
 Students have reported that they are not adequately exposed to hazing prevention programs on campuses.

 Two out of every five college students acknowledge incidents of hazing on their campus according to RA Magazine.
 55% of college students who are involved in campus clubs, teams and other organizations have reported being hazed in some form.